Intentionality in Virtual Work: Clarifying Digital Product Delivery

 - The client attempting to defraud the seller.

 Virtual deliverables are so much easier when you have created the right environment.
-At some point it actually becomes natural.
-Here is what you need.
+Then, at some point, it actually becomes natural.
+Here is what you need:

 Have definitive roles in projects.
 Make sure the client knows who they’re communicating with about what.
-There should be a project manager able to make decisions about the elements, methods, and direction of the project.
+A project manager should be able to make decisions about the elements, methods, and direction of the project.
 This person should monitor the team’s progress and be dedicated to exceeding the client’s needs.

-Have the right communication platforms and practices in place to keep both the team and the client informed and on track.
-Email is not good for monitoring projects.
-You need a hub that everyone involved can use so inboxes don’t get clogged up with endless threads.
+Have the right communication platforms and practices to keep the team, and the client informed and on track.
+For example, email is not suitable for monitoring projects.
+Instead, you need a hub that everyone involved can use so inboxes don’t get clogged up with endless threads.

-Stay on topic with your meetings so that they don’t get scattered and off focus.
+Stay on topic with your meetings, so they don’t get scattered and off focus.
 Be aware of what a message should contain, what kind of conversation would benefit from a phone call, and what needs a video call.

 Keep it step by step.
-Taking an incremental approach keeps everyone connected and lets the client see how their project is coming along and see what goes into the project.
+Taking an incremental approach keeps everyone connected and lets the client see how their project is coming along and what goes into it.
 Project management programs designed for this purpose can monitor numerous projects from initial request to follow-up after delivery.

 Consider the client’s industry.
 Do they adapt well to remote work, or will they need extra help?
-We often work with distilleries and construction companies.
-Because our distillery clients are so rooted to their facility, we know that they are less able to leave their office.
-Construction clients on the other hand rarely sit at their desk and are thus more comfortable with being more virtual.
+For example, we often work with distilleries and construction companies.
+Because our distillery clients are so rooted in their facility, we know that they are less able to leave their office.
+Construction clients, on the other hand, rarely sit at their desks and are thus more comfortable with being more virtual.

-The last but probably the most important thing to do is listen and observe.
+The last but most essential thing to do is listen and observe.
 People will often show you needs that need filling in ways you weren’t expecting.
 Listen to everyone’s input.
-Now is the time to make them feel more seen and heard than ever.
+Now is the time to make them feel more seen and heard.

 I built my career on proactivity.
 Starting in the early years of virtual accounting, I’ve created efficient systems for my clients long before many organizations went virtual in product management and delivery.

 A digital CFO can create strategies for any industry to exceed their and their clients’ needs.
 At the conference, I shared my experience as an anticipatory CFO to teach attendees how to sharpen their skills with system-based solutions that adapt perfectly to their workplace.
-Contact me anytime to learn more.
+Contact KBS CFO to learn more.